andrewmpierce/DatabaseExercise/README.md

  The `dry_run` argument is defaulted to `true` for both `resolve_username_collisions` and `resolve_disallowed_username_collisions`.
 To update the database, change the `dry_run` argument to `false`.

+# Implementation Language

+I chose Ruby to write this sample in.
+I've been using Ruby for a year and a half.